JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 ### What is the difference Debug and Release variant? ###

-Debug variant contains also RTT logs, but consumes more power.
+Debug variant contains also RTT logs, but consumes more power and resurces.

 ### How to use see logs? ###

 If you use Segger J-Link, you can download special application to read logs.

 ### How does the configuration of RTT Viewer look? ###